RibbleValleyTradingCo/ReelyRatedv3/docs/VENUE-PAGE-DESIGN-v2.md

 - **Implemented in v2:**

   - Hero layout with breadcrumb, name, location, tagline, CTAs, and featured image card.
+  - Ratings surfaced on venue detail hero as a micro summary (avg + count) with “Your rating” control backed by venue_ratings/venue_stats.
   - About section using owner/admin-managed description/tagline.
   - “Plan your visit” / socials & contact block with ticket type, price snippet, website/booking buttons, phone, and facilities/best-for chips.
   - Venue gallery backed by `venue_photos` with catch-photo fallback (public page is read-only).